America (magazine): History

-In the spring of 2014, Malone announced that America would open a bureau in Rome with Gerard O'Connell as correspondent.
+ould open a bureau in Rome with Gerard O'Connell as correspondent.

 On February 28, 2017, America launched a podcast, Jesuitical, targeted at young Catholics.
+The magazine also has an electronic presence with several publication options that include a daily newsletter.

-With the July 2020 issue, the publication went from 28 issues to 14 issues per year; from the July 2022 issue, from 14 issues to 11, with the July/August issue as a double issue.
+With the July 2020 issue, the publication went from 28 issues to 14 issues per year.
+The magazine changed publication frequency again with the July 2022 issue, going from 14 issues to 11, with the July-August issue as a double issue.

 In 2022, Matt Malone concluded his editorship after ten years.

 In late 2022, Sam Sawyer became the fifteenth editor.